andrtell/ponytut/primitives.md

 primitive Blue
 ```

-A Primitive only ever have 1 instance (they are singeltons).
+A Primitive has at most 1 instance (they are singeltons).

 ```pony
 primitive Unicorn